stardog-union/launchpad-docs/azure/access-token-passthrough-mode.md

    ```

    - You will need to replace `<AZURE_TENANT_ID>` and `<AZURE_CLIENT_ID>` with the values noted in step 1 of the instructions for registering the Stardog Application.

+   > **Note:**
+   > The `signer:` section configures the Stardog server to issue tokens for basic auth users.
+You can omit this section if you do not want users to be able to sign in to Stardog via Launchpad using a username and password.

 ### Launchpad Environment Settings